oscarqjh/latex-starter/README.md

 - Install a local LaTeX distribution (e.g., MiKTeX, TeX Live).
 Instructions can be found in the documentation of LaTeX Workshop extentsion.
 - Use Visual Studio Code with the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension for a smooth editing and build experience.
 Follow the extension's installation documentation and configure it to use your local TeX distribution.
-- Open this folder in VS Code, open `paper.tex`, and use the LaTeX Workshop build/compile commands (or the side-panel) to produce `paper.pdf`.
+- Open `/template` folder in VS Code, open `paper.tex`, and use the LaTeX Workshop build/compile commands (or the side-panel) to produce `paper.pdf`.

 Helpful local compile commands (PowerShell / terminal):